ARCTraining/data-vis/docs/01b-loading-data.md

 This will save your data to `/content/pick-a-file-name.csv` on the virtual machine.

-You can then load in this data using an appropriate command:
+You can then load this data using an appropriate command.
+For instance, for `.csv` files you can use:

 ```python
 pd.read_csv(`/content/pick-a-file-name.csv`)
 ```

-or
+and for images, you can use:

 ```python
 jpg_image = plt.imread("/content/example_image.jpg")